yevheniyc/Autodidact/1l_React_ET_Lynda/README.md

     entry: "./src/index.js",
     // specify the assets files and the bundled output location
     output: {
-        path: "dist/assets",    // where all of the unbundled asset files reside
+        path: "dist/assets",    // path where all of the bundled assets files will reside
         filename: "bundle.js",  // the output filename
         publicPath: "assets"    // folder name where all of the bundled files will reside },